pydy/pydy-tutorial-human-standing/README.rst

 doing then feel free to install relatively recent versions of NumPy (>= 1.6), SciPy (>= 0.9), matplotlib (>= 0.10), and IPython (>=0.3.0) however you like.
-Keep in mind that the tutorial will be tested to work with the versions provided in Anaconda 2.2.0 (Python 2.7.9).
+Keep in mind that the tutorial will be tested to work with the versions provided in Anaconda 2.2.0 (Python 2.7.9, Python 3.4.3).
 SymPy 0.7.6 and PyDy 0.3.0 are hard dependencies.
 You can find `various instructions for installing the SciPy stack`_ on the SciPy website.

 .. _various instructions for installing the SciPy stack: http://www.scipy.org/install.html